 I don’t like getting political on here.
-Those who know me, know that usually politics is one of my favourite subjects.
-But my blog is meant to be an escape from serious things like my job, religion or politics.
+Friends and family know that usually politics is one of my favourite subjects but my blog is meant to be an escape from serious things like my job, religion or politics.
 Still…I’ll be honest.
 Lately I’ve been feeling quite down and it’s all because of the state of the London housing market.

 Jon and I have grown out of our one bed flat and are desperate to buy a house in our little bit of the North London suburbs.
 The problem is that the houses are just so damn expensive.
 Even with both of us working good jobs and putting over half of our salaries into savings each month it’s looking more and more likely that we aren’t going to get what we want (and what we want is a cute two bedroom terraced house with a small garden).

 My whole life I have worked hard and as a result I’ve gotten everything I could have wanted…until now.
 If we move out of London its going to be a very hard lesson to learn – sometimes working hard and doing your best just isn’t enough.
 Ouch!

 Cinco de Mayo

 I could sit here all day and worry about where we are going to find the cash to be able to set up home but I’m just too tired.
 Instead I’m going to take a look back, all the way back to May when the sun was shining and I didn’t have a care in the world.
 It’s funny how these worries creep up on you out of nowhere to the point they are all you can think of.

 Still, back in May I was cooking up a storm in the kitchen.
 I was doing a whole host of recipe development with Cinco de Mayo in mind but nothing ever managed to make it to the blog.
 If I’m perfectly honest I’d forgotten that I’d even taken these snaps until I stumbled across them in my dropbox a couple of weeks ago.